Have your wedding at William Peace University!

 - daytime telephone number

-- cell telephone number for bride and groom
+- cell phone numbers for bride and groom

-- year of graduation or attendance (or graduation year and relationship of alumni who is sponsoring the wedding, if not the bride)
+- year of graduation or attendance (or graduation year and relationship of alumni who is sponsoring the wedding)

 - date and time of wedding